benj-chen/Curriculum2020/WritingTests.md

-# Autonomous
+# Writing Junit Tests with Mockito

 [Press here to return to main page.](https://github.com/iron-claw-972/Curriculum2020)

 ## 1. Purpose

-This activity will introduce
+This activity will introduce how to write Junit Tests and how to use Mockito.
+These tests are a useful tool in verifying that the code works and that a given change has not broken the code.

 ## 2. Materials